-- Paint your rock however you want to, being sure to add an inspiring message to either the front or the back, let it dry completely and spray two coats of clear sealer to protect the paint.
+- Paint your rock however you want to, being sure to add an inspiring message to either the front or the back, let it dry completely (like 24 hours) and spray two coats of clear sealer to protect the paint.

 - If you plan to post your rock to a Facebook or other group – we have a group on RVillage for RVing Rocks – you can put a message on it asking them to post a photo in that group of the rock when they find it.

 - Hide, in plain sight, your rock.
 Be sure not to put it in grass that needs to be mowed or somewhere that it would be dangerous to get to.
 Just use common sense in where you place them.

 - I kind of do what I want to do with mine since we’re never in the same area long with our RVing.
 Just be safety conscious and have as much fun as you can with it!

 There are general guidelines that people seem to be following somewhat that you can read at these three Facebook pages:

 This group doesn’t have guidelines but they are specifically for RVer’s so it’s one of my favorite groups!